 Instead, some of the best foods for healthy teeth include:

 Getting your child familiar with the dentist and taking them for regular appointments is vital to ensure they are comfortable with the clinic environment.
 Your child should visit the dentist every six months for regular dental cleanings and check-ups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth at their strongest.

 To begin with, it may help if they just come with you for your appointment so they can watch what happens.
 This will also help them to feel comfortable if or when they need to visit an orthodontist.
-At Styrt Orthodontics, we like to make orthodontic treatment fun for our youngest patients so we’ll do all we can to put them at ease.
+At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, we like to make orthodontic treatment fun for our youngest patients so we’ll do all we can to put them at ease.

 As an orthodontist, we can help to give your child’s teeth an extra layer of protection with sealants.
 These help in the fight against decay and cavities.